pushmix/web-notification/README.md

 ### Subscription ID

-After you have created new subscription the *Subscription ID* will be displayed at the top of the page.
-The *Subscription ID* can also be found in Dashboard under subscription _Code_ section.
+After you have created new subscription the *Subscription ID* will be displayed on the screen.
+The *Subscription ID* can also be found later in the Dashboard under subscription _Code_ section.

 If you choose [Laravel Package](https://github.com/pushmix/laravel-web-notification) or [WordPress Plug-in](https://github.com/pushmix/wordpress-web-notifications) you will only need *Subscription ID*.